srl-labs/containerlab/docs/manual/kinds/huawei_vrp.md

 With this knob containerlab is instructed to take a file `myconfig.txt` from the directory that hosts the topology file, and copy it to the lab directory for that specific node under the `/config/startup-config.cfg` name.
 Then the directory that hosts the startup-config dir is mounted to the container.
 This will result in this config being applied at startup by the node.

-Configuration is applied after the node is started, thus it can contain partial configuration snippets that you desire to add on top of the default config that a node boots up with.
+Configuration is applied after the node is started, thus it can contain both partial configuration snippets that you desire to add on top of the default config that a node boots up with as well as the full configuration extracted from the VRP.

-The node is first provisioned with the [bootstrap config](), then the startup config
+When startup config is provided the node will undergo a reboot cycle after applying the bootstrap config, thus the startup time will be twice as long as the node boots up without a config.